Udemy vs. Teachable for creating online courses

-I did my research and took a look at a lot of the options out there for hosting online courses.
-There are plenty of options for different selling strategies.
-But the two platforms that really stood out to me were Udemy and Teachable.
+After doing a ton of research on online course platforms, the two platforms that really stood out to me were Udemy and Teachable.
 Both of these online course platforms have been around for years and have millions of users.

 1. ACQUIRING NEW STUDENTS

-When it comes to getting new students into your courses (without doing any marketing), Udemy is the clear winner.
+When it comes to getting new students into your courses (WITHOUT marketing), Udemy is the clear winner.

 At the time of this post, Udemy has over 9 million students registered on it’s platform.
 It’s a very active online learning community and the majority of course sales that I've made on the platform have come from organic traffic coming to the site.
 In other words, I didn't have to do any marketing or advertising to acquire new students on Udemy.

-Teachable is a software tool that you can use to create and sell your courses.
+Teachable is an online course platform that you can use to create and sell your courses.
 You can upload your course content and they’ll take care of processing sales and refunds (which is great.)
 But they don’t have a built in user base or accessible student community like Udemy does.
-At this time, there is no course directory within Teachable that will help prospective students find your course.

-So, if marketing isn’t your thing, Udemy might be a better fit for you.
-If you already have an audience/ social media reach, or you're willing to do some marketing on your own, Teachable might be the best bet.
+If marketing just isn’t your thing, Udemy might be a better fit for you.
+If you already have an audience/ social media reach, or you're willing to do your own marketing (which I highly recommend) Teachable might be the best bet.

 2. COST OF USING THE PLATFORM